jenifaa/QueryHub/README.md

 **BackEnd .env file**

-REACT_APP_API_URL=http://localhost:5000/api  # The API URL for your backend JWT_SECRET=your_jwt_secret                 # Your secret key for JWT authentication MONGO_URI=mongodb://localhost:27017/product-recommendation  # MongoDB URI PORT=5000                                 # The port your backend will run on Make sure to replace the placeholders with your actual credentials where necessary.
+REACT_APP_API_URL=http://localhost:5000/api # The API URL for your backend JWT_SECRET=your_jwt_secret # Your secret key for JWT authentication MONGO_URI=mongodb://localhost:27017/product-recommendation # MongoDB URI PORT=5000 # The port your backend will run on

 ### **5. Run the Backend**